Beechworth Courthouse 2024 1200 x 600 crop

 The Historic Courthouse

-Upon entering the Beechworth Historic Courthouse the sheer history held between perfectly preserved sandstone walls hits you like an unexpected wave.
+Upon entering the Beechworth Historic Courthouse the sheer history held between locally quarried granite walls hits you like an unexpected wave.
 The belly of the courthouse is airy, towering and grand, somewhat intimidating, evoking thoughts of the many souls that have passed through the building - on both sides of the law.
 For history buffs, the feeling you get when running your hands along the rock solid red wood of the jury stand, locking eyes directly on the dock where Ned Kelly once stood, is simply exhilarating!
+Aside from amazing true stories, the Beechworth Historic Courthouse also houses an outstanding law library containing many rare books in the collection.

 Built is 1858 and in continuous service for 131 years the Court House has many stories to tell.